Doctor of Social Sciences

 Wang is not only a renowned scientist but has also devoted his skills and passion to higher education.
 He was appointed Executive Vice-President of Shanghai University of Science and Technology in 1984, holding the post of President of Shanghai University from 1987 to 1993.
 In 1998 he was appointed President of Fudan University, a post he held until his retirement in 2009.

 Wang holds very high ideals.
 He says that education is meant to inspire enthusiasm for creation, a passion for life and the pursuit of ultimate truth and good.
 Institutional education should be aimed at cultivating generous, intelligent and welcoming citizens for society, nations and the global community.
-It should enrich human civilization.
+It should enrich human civilisation.

 He has also identified three challenges that face modern education.
 First, he says that modern educational goals lack the spirit of humanity.
 Secondly, there is a lack of innovative thinking.
 Education should instill in students (and particularly scientists) a sense of mission, broad vision, independent thinking and imagination.
 Thirdly, the education system must not be rigid and narrow in focus, but rather be flexible to ensure that students have sufficient breadth of knowledge and learning skills to adapt to changing global conditions.